Office of Federal Contract Compliance Programs (OFCCP)

 If a company has at least 50 employees and a single contract of $50,000 or more, then it must also develop an Affirmative Action Program (AAP), as described at 41 CFR 60–2.
 Companies whose sole coverage comes from construction contracts or federally assisted construction contracts are not required to develop an AAP, but they must comply with 16 specific affirmative actions outlined in the equal opportunity construction contract clause.

 Under Section 503, a business with a federal contract of more than $10,000 is required to treat qualified individuals with disabilities without discrimination on the basis of their physical or mental disability in all employment practices, and to take affirmative action to employ and advance in employment individuals with disabilities.
+Though Section 503 itself has not been amended, the jurisdiction threshold amount has been adjusted to $15,000 for inflation (see below).
 If the company has at least 50 employees and a single contract of $50,000 or more, then it must also develop a Section 503 AAP, as described in 41 CFR 60–741, Subpart C. Section 503 applies to businesses with federal construction contracts, but not to businesses with federally assisted construction contracts.

 Under VEVRAA, a business with a federal contract of $100,000 or more is required to treat qualified individuals without discrimination based on their status as a protected veteran in all employment practices, and to take affirmative action to employ and advance in employment protected veterans.
+Though VEVRAA itself has not been amended, the jurisdiction threshold has been adjusted to $150,000 for inflation (see below).
 If the company has at least 50 employees and a single contract of $150,000 or more, then it must also develop a VEVRAA AAP, as described in 41 CFR 60–300, Subpart C. VEVRAA applies to businesses with federal construction contracts, but not to businesses with federally assisted construction contracts.

 Though the Section 503 and VEVRAA statutes themselves have not been amended, in 2004, Congress enacted Section 807 of the Ronald Reagan National Defense Authorization Act, codified at 41 U.S.C.
 1908.
 This law requires the Federal Acquisition Regulation Council (FAR Council) to review the dollar threshold amounts in certain federal agency procurement related laws every five years to determine whether they need to be adjusted for inflation.
 As a result of these reviews, the FAR Council implemented inflationary adjustments of acquisition–related dollar thresholds for Section 503 and VEVRAA.